 Ischemic colitis is caused by anoxia of the colonic and rectal wall due to defective regional blood supply.
 The colon is the most commonly defected site and most of the cases are idiopathic.
-However, there is a known association with colon adenocarcinoma, aortic aneurism surgery and ingestion of cocaine3 and amphetamines.4
+However, there is a known association with colon adenocarcinoma, aortic aneurism surgery and ingestion of cocaine and amphetamines.

 Athough IC is generally considered a disease of elderly patients, increase in the young population has been recently reported on.
-Concerning underlying disease and etiologic factors, the vascular factor is important in the elderly group of patients with a high percentage of paralytic constipation and a history of underlying diseases and laparotomy, while the peristaltic factor, especially spastic constipation, is important in the young group.2 subclinical.
-Patients may be hospitalized because of the pain, bleeding or severe diarrhea.
-The diagnosis is usually made by clinical history, endoscopic and histologic findings.
+Concerning underlying disease and etiologic factors, the vascular factor is important in the elderly group of patients with a high percentage of paralytic constipation and a history of underlying diseases and laparotomy, while the peristaltic factor, especially spastic constipation, is important in the young group.

 Clinically it is classified into the non-gangrenous type (transient and stricture), and gangrenous type.
-5 Histologically there are three types of the disease: a) the acute hemorrhagic phase b) the regenerative and c) the chronic, with their complications.
+Histologically there are three types of the disease: a) the acute hemorrhagic phase b) the regenerative and c) the chronic, with their complications.